Religious History Of St. John Baptiste

-In 1846, Bishop Provencher of Saint Boniface sent two young priests, Fathers Tache and Lafleche, from Norway House to establish a mission at "Sakitawak",. as the Cree people called Ile a la Crosse.
+The Canada Day long weekend, with specific "Homecoming" events in the Northern Saskatchewan Community of Ile-a-la-Crosse marked the 150th year of the establishment of Saint John the Baptist Catholic Mission there.
+In 1846, Bishop Provencher of Saint Boniface sent two young priests, Fathers Tache and Lafleche, from Norway House to establish a mission at "Sakitawak". as the Cree people called Ile-a-la-Crosse.
 Despite many initial hardships the two missionaries persevered and found fertile ground for planting the Gospel among the Metis, Dene and Cree inhabitants.
 The Mission really prospered with the coming of Missionary Sisters, the Grey Nuns of Montreal, who founded a school and the first health clinic in 1860.
 One of these missionaries was Sr. Sara Riel., Louis Riel's sister.
 She came to the Mission in 1872.
 The trip overland from Fort Gary took 68 days - one of the hardest trips ever planned.
 She served the Mission for twelve years; those early years of hardship took its toll and Sr. Sara Riel died in 1883 at only 34 years of age.

 A centre of great interest over the weekend was the archives of the Mission displayed in the Friendship Centre.
 You had to line up, at times, to get to the old photo albums full of past memories.
-The walls were covered with pictorial history of this oldest Roman Catholic mission in the Archdiocese of Keewatin-The Pas.
+The walls were covered with a pictorial history of this oldest Roman Catholic mission in the Archdiocese of Keewatin-The Pas.

 The event was officially opened on Friday, June 28, under the "big top" with a prayer service led by Fr.
 Ronald Roiheiser, OMI.
 This was followed by an impressive procession, led by a contingent of the RCMP in red serge, to the Marian Grotto, where the rosary was recited in four languages, Cree, Dene, French - the second language of many of the elders - and English.
 The procession then continued to the cemetery where Archbishop Peter blessed the final resting places of the faithful inhabitants of years past.
 Families grouped around their relatives and family members now resting there and the members of religious communities grouped around the graves of those of their communities who died while in service at the mission and were buried among their people.

 Saturday, June 29, another glorious sunny day highlighted a memorable experience of reconciliation.
 After an opening prayer led by Don Favel, Area Director of Region III of the Metis Society, Archbishop Peter Sutton, OMI delivered a Statement of Reconciliation which brought forth expressions of forgiveness for mistakes of the past that have been carried over the years through hurtful times for both the missionaries and the people.
-The statement was translated in Dene and Cree languages, and was then responded to by Max Morin, Mayor of Ile a la Crosse, Jim Durocher, President of the Metis Nation of Saskatchewan and by the MLA Buckley Belanger.
+The statement was translated in Dene and Cree languages and was then responded to by Max Morin, Mayor of Ile-a-la-Crosse, Jim Durocher, President of the Metis Nation of Saskatchewan and by the MLA Buckley Belanger.
 This was followed by, perhaps, the most moving part of the celebration, the healing service guided by Sr. Kateri Mitchell, SSA, who was also an active participant throughout the weekend.
-The representatives of the Church and the leaders of the people with the people themselves, together, hand-within-hand, eye-to-eye, with an embrace, a significant gesture or a word, expressed a desire for mutual respect in hope for a future, graced with life-giving promise of a new beginning.
+The representatives of the Church and the leaders of the people with the people themselves, together, hand-within-hand, eye-to-eye, with an embrace, a significant gesture or a word, expressed a desire for mutual respect in hope for a future, graced with the life-giving promise of a new beginning.

 On Saturday afternoon, a special service was held in the Mission Church to bless the couples who were celebrating their Golden Wedding Anniversaries.
-Vital and Therese Morin, and Melchior and Pauline Bouvier were among the couples who were married 50 years ago during the Centennial Celebration in 1946.
+Vital and Therese Morin, and Melchior and Pauline Bouvier were among the couples who have married 50 years ago during the Centennial Celebration in 1946.
 The large Morin family capped the day's events with a banquet and dance in honour of their family elders.

 The highlight of Sunday, June 30, was the Mass concelebrated under the "big top" presided by Archbishop Peter with all the assisting clergy.
 The liturgy featured word and song in Cree, Dene, French, English and for a touch of nostalgia, the Latin Gloria!
 The Mass was followed by a pot-luck lunch which served close to one thousand participants.